Emerging mkt index move may fall into liquidity trap

 Indian investors have seen this particular problem first hand.

-There has been one problem: The ETF had daily average volumes of 300,000 rupees ($5,800) this year as of Wednesday, according to Reuters calculations based on the daily data posted in India's National Stock Exchange.
+There has been one problem: The ETF had daily average volumes of 300,000 rupees this year as of Wednesday, according to Reuters calculations based on the daily data posted in the National Stock Exchange.

-That's just about the cost of a Nano car from Tata Motors in some cities in India, despite a 13.3 percent gain in the Hang Seng in the same period, slightly higher than global indexes such as the S&P 500.
+That's just about the cost of a Nano car from Tata Motors (TAMO.NS) in some cities in India, despite a 13.3 percent gain in the Hang Seng in the same period, slightly higher than global indexes such as the S&P 500 .SPX.

 ETFs listed in Hong Kong have run into similar problems.
-Late last year, Lyxor International Asset Management, a unit of Societe Generale, delisted a number of products tracking global indexes, citing trading volume as one of the factors.
+Late last year, Lyxor International Asset Management, a unit of Societe Generale (SOGN.PA), delisted a number of products tracking global indexes, citing trading volume as one of the factors.

 Solving the problem of liquidity would be key for the success of such investment vehicles, investors said, especially as exchanges plan to introduce products beyond index futures.